 - Using Google Fonts, you can store your fonts locally.

 - Tracking code for Google Analytics: manually insert

 - Design the table of contents in HTML + CSS manually.

 - Take a screenshot of embedded Tweets or Google Maps instead.

 - Replace the embedded Facebook widget with a real Facebook widget.

-WP Rocket, on the other hand, seeks to appeal to power users by giving them enough tools and settings to enable caching on their website exactly the way they want it.
+On the other hand, WP Rocket seeks to appeal to power users by giving them enough tools and settings to enable caching on their website exactly how they want it.

 - If you decide to change some of the options, there are clear and simple explanations next to each one.

-- Compatibility with many hosting providers, plugins, and themes, as well as WooCommerce.
+- The plugin is compatible with many hosting providers, plugins, themes, and WooCommerce.

 - There is no live assistance available.